 Yes.
 As a stockholder, during the voting, you may, in accordance with the rules, regulations and procedures prescribed by the Chairman of the Annual Meeting for the conduct of the Annual Meeting, ask questions and make remarks related to the matters being voted on.
-The Chairman of the Annual Meeting will entertain stockholders' questions and comments of a general nature following the voting that are submitted in accordance with the rules, regulations and procedures prescribed by the Chairman of the Annual Meeting.
+The Chairman of the Annual Meeting will entertain stockholders' questions and comments of a general nature following the voting that are submitted in accordance with the rules, regulations and procedures prescribed by the Chairman of the Annual Meeting for the conduct of the Annual Meeting.